Seeking a Friend for the End of the World: Reception

 The film received mixed reviews from critics, with many praising the cast, particularly Knightley and Carell.
 The Rotten Tomatoes consensus reads: "Tender, charming, and well-acted, Seeking a Friend for the End of the World is unfortunately hamstrung by jarring tonal shifts and a disappointing final act," with 55% of critics giving it a positive rating, based on 174 reviews, and an average rating of 6.1/10.
 On Metacritic the film has a score of 59 out of 100, based on reviews from 36 critics.
 Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.

-Roger Ebert of the Chicago Sun Times gave the film three out of four starts, writing:
+Roger Ebert of the Chicago Sun Times gave the film three out of four stars, writing:

 The best parts of this sweet film involve the middle stretches, when time, however limited, reaches ahead, and the characters do what they can to prevail in the face of calamity.
 How can I complain that they don't entirely succeed?
 Isn't the dilemma of the plot the essential dilemma of life?

 Joe Neumaier, of the New York Daily News, said that the film was "One of the year's most emotionally affecting movies."
 Film critic Nathan Heller wrote in Vogue magazine that the script was "desperately in need of a good edit" and commended the performances of Knightley and Carell: "Carell and, more surprisingly, Knightley are comedians proficient enough to sell the banter."

 Peter Debruge of Variety wrote: "The end of the world can't come fast enough in Seeking a Friend for the End of the World, a disastrously dull take on the disaster-movie formula."

 The film performed poorly on its opening weekend, earning only $3 million, but managed to debut at Number 4 on the UK Box Office for the week ending July 15, 2012.
 The film earned a worldwide total of $9.6 million against a production budget of $10 million.